 Advice on fruit tree pollination.

-Although the name suggests it must be an old English variety, Black Oxford is believed to originate from Oxford County in Maine, around the end of the 18th century.
+Black Oxford is believed to originate from Oxford County in Maine, around the end of the 18th century.
+"Black" is a term often used to describe apples which have a very dark red color.